silverjuke/silverjuke/docs/user-guide.md

   disk (mostly true), enter "1 of 1" here.
 Feel free to leave this field blank.

 - The genre of the track.
-If you fill out this field for a significant number of tracks, you can use it as an criterion for Music Selections (btw, this is true for all information).
+If you fill out this field for a significant number of tracks, you can use it as an criterion for music selections (btw, this is true for all information).

 - The group can be used for additional criterions specific for you music